Brunor: Brunor le Noir (Ill-Fitting Coat)

-The tale of La Cote Male Taile (Malory's version)
+La Cote Male Taile (Malory's version)

-His tale is related thematically to the "Fair Unknown" story popular in the Middle Ages, other versions of which can be found in the Arthurian stories of Gareth, Gingalain, and Percival.
-It most closely resembles the tale of Gareth, who is also given an insulting name by Kay upon arriving at Camelot and also has to prove his worth to a damsel who constantly insults and belittles him.
+The tale is related thematically to the "Fair Unknown" story popular in the Middle Ages, other versions of which can be found in the Arthurian stories of Gareth, Gingalain, and Percival.
+It most closely resembles the tale of Gareth, who is also given an insulting name by Sir Kay upon arriving at Camelot and also has to prove his worth to a damsel who constantly insults and belittles him.

 The story begins as Brunor (Breunor) travels to Camelot wearing his dead father's bloodied coat, which he has vowed not to take off as long as his father is not avenged.
 He is met with mockery, his outfit earning him the nickname La Cote Male Taile, and he is initially rejected from Arthur's service until Sir Gawain speaks out on his behalf.
-After Brunor returns to the court, he endured Kay's continued attempts at humiliating him, but soon he proves his worth by rescuing Queen Guinevere from an escaped lion and is knighted by Arthur.
+After Brunor returns to the court, he endures Kay's continued attempts at humiliating him, but soon proves his worth by rescuing Queen Guinevere from an escaped lion and is knighted by Arthur.

 A damsel arrives at court bearing a great black shield emblazoned with a white hand holding a sword, and tells how the knight who previously carried the shield died while on a quest.
 She is now searching for a knight of similar courage to continue the quest.
-Brunor agrees to goe with her, but she taunts him regarding his clothing and appearance, earning her the nickname Maledisant ("Evil-speaking") or Mesdisant ("Ill-speaking").
-After the pair leave the castle, Brunor encounters Dagonet, Arthur's court jester, who has been sent by Kay to joust with the new knight.
+Brunor agrees to go with her, but she taunts him regarding his clothing and appearance, earning her the nickname Maledisant ("Evil-speaking") or Mesdisant ("Ill-speaking").
+After the pair leave the castle, Brunor encounters Sir Dagonet, Arthur's court jester, who has been sent by Kay to joust with the new knight.
 Brunor quickly defeats Dagonet, but Maledisant's taunts only increase because the court sent a fool to challenge Brunor rather than a true knight.
 Brunor later encounters two other knights of the Round Table, Sir Bleoberis and Sir Palomides, is challenged by them, and is unhorsed by both.
 They each refuse to fight him on foot and walk away, drawing more sharp criticism from Maledisant.